Back aboard the Pelican. A Letter to write.

 I would prefer to speak with you face-to-face to learn what you know of various things, as your suspicions confirmed my own about that Henstridge clan, and to seek your advice on a few things of importance to me, as well as to us both.
 There is much that I need to tell you, as well as to ask.
 I would also speak with you on another matter.
 If you are able to come, contact Nathaniel Gass when you step off the boat.
 He will take the necessary precautions and see you brought to me without others learning of it.

 The little I know of you is all to your credit.
 My granddaughter, whom I do not regard as one of that family, would not have fallen in love with you otherwise.
 I now have something more to live for.
-My heart felt her pain for so long when she came to live with me just after she had thought she had lost you forever, so I learned to see you through her eyes.
+My heart felt her pain for so long when she came to live with me just after she thought she'd lost you forever, so I learned to see you through her eyes.

 What a pity I did not get your earlier letter, or all this might even now be history and the upset of the last few years need not have progressed as far as it has done.